Smart thermostats are the latest generation of home thermostats with features that can impact your home’s heating and cooling energy usage.

 - The smart thermostat must be connected to the internet.

 - You can choose to self-install the smart thermostat.
-If self-installed, the product purchase receipt must have a date on or after Jan.
-1, 2020.

 How do I Apply?